noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA1/English Year 12 FA1 Planning.md

 ### Exploring the First Text

-*   **Briefly introduce the novel (Schindler's Ark OR The Cellist of Sarajevo) and its war context.**
+*   **Briefly introduce the novel (Schindler's Ark) and its war context.**

-'Schindler's Ark', by Thomas Keneally depicts the true story of Oskar Schindler, a WWII industrialist who, between 1938 and 1945 (https://echoesandreflections.org/wp-content/uploads/2019/01/Companion_Resource_to_Schindlers_List_Bios.pdf), was responsible for saving roughly 1200 Jewish workers who he employed at his enamelware and ammunition's factory.
+'Schindler's Ark', by Thomas Keneally depicts the true story of Oskar Schindler, a WWII industrialist who, between 1938 and 1945 (https://echoesandreflections.org/wp-content/uploads/2019/01/Companion_Resource_to_Schindlers_List_Bios.pdf), was responsible for saving roughly 1200 Jewish workers who he employed at his enamelware and ammunition's factory from Auschwitz.

-The challenge Oscar faces at this time is the immense oppression and mass execution of Jewish individuals during the war.
+The main challenge Oscar faces at this time is the immense oppression and mass execution of Jewish individuals during the war.
 "They don’t have a future, Schindler.
 That’s not just old-fashioned Jew-hate talking, I assure you.
 It’s policy."
 (INSERT REFERENCE)

-*   **Highlight how it represents sacrifice or resilience—through character journeys, key moments, or historical realities.**
+*   **Highlight how it represents sacrifice through character journeys, key moments, or historical realities.**
+	- Death
+	- Doctor H cyanide
+	- Humanity sacrifice
+	- Jewish OD sacrifice

 *   **Consider: What does this novel add to the broader conversation on war literature?**